 Based on the analysis conducted in Factor 1, Factor 2, and Factor 3, On the Go has determined that the only language to meet its immediate Language Translation Threshold is Spanish.
-The Factor 1 analysis found that 5.5% of the OTG service population are LEP Spanish speakers.
-As part of the ongoing monitoring and updating process, On the Go will reevaluate this threshold based on LEP tracking data to determine if additional languages should be added.
+The Factor 1 analysis found that 5.16% of the OTG service population are LEP Spanish speakers.
+As part of the ongoing monitoring and updating process, On the Go will reevaluate yearly the thresholds based on LEP tracking data to determine if additional languages should be added.